12 Best Cameras for Real Estate Photography in 2021 – Reviewed

 A lightweight gadget packed with a bundle of amazing features, the Sony a7 III mirrorless camera can compete with any of the traditional DSLR models.
 Equipped with a 24.2-megapixel full image sensor, it can certainly serve well to professional real estate photographers.

-The thing which stands out in this Sony model is that it works great in low light condition which is vital in real estate photography because real estate photographers don’t use professional lighting and that feature helps in bringing the best possible outlook of the property.
+The thing which stands out in this Sony model is that it works great in a low light conditions which is vital in real estate photography because real estate photographers don’t use professional lighting and that feature helps in bringing the best possible outlook of the property.

 The 10 fps frame rate is good enough to make a high-quality video of the property, although it is not great.
 The thing I admire the most is its body stabilization, which is great in the way that it saves you from investing in a gimbal for capturing low-light handheld photos.